pupilfirst/wd301-scripts/making-api-requests/fetching-data/README.md

 Now, let's see how we can use this fetch method in a React JS component.
 For that, let's open our React application in VS code and in the `src` directory we will create a new file called ReactPlayground.tsx.
-> Action: Open VS code and create ReactPlayground.js in src folder.
+> Action: Open VS code and create ReactPlayground.tsx in src folder.

 Here's we will write a simple component that fetches data from an external API, and then we will render that data: